moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/internal_releases/_index.md

 An internal release process to remediate high-severity incidents on GitLab in-house instances is part of the GitLab release strategy.
 Release managers will be able to perform an internal release process to remediate high-severity incidents in GitLab in-house instances.
-The outcome of this process will allow GitLab to iteratively delivery fixes to GitLab Dedicated based on the remediation SLAs or when there is a pressing need (24-hour remediation or short critical remediation targets).
+The outcome of this process will allow GitLab to iteratively deliver fixes to GitLab Dedicated based on the remediation SLAs or when there is a pressing need (24-hour remediation or short critical remediation targets).

 The whole process should be automated end to end, initiating with the auto-upgrade of Dedicated tenants via Switchboard